g7kse/g7kse.github.io/content/docs/coding/_index.md

 I prefer command line things to GUI's but not for everything.
 That would be weird.
 Mostly what I mess about with are really basic things that the more experienced will find trivial.
 Some of the stuff include:

-[!NOTE]
+> [!NOTE]
-Setting the time on my IC7300 because the battery is useless. this is a little script that I've adapted from someone elses work to set th etime using the command line
+> Setting the time on my IC7300 because the battery is useless. this is a little script that I've adapted from someone elses work to set th etime using the command line

-[!NOTE]
+> [!NOTE]
-Using the [MSF](https://en.wikipedia.org/wiki/Time_from_NPL_(MSF)) Anthorn time signal to create a simple clock using an Arduino.
-This was one of the first projects I did with Arduino and again, used someone elses work.
+> Using the [MSF](https://en.wikipedia.org/wiki/Time_from_NPL_(MSF)) Anthorn time signal to create a simple clock using an Arduino.
+> This was one of the first projects I did with Arduino and again, used someone elses work.

-[!NOTE]
+> [!NOTE]
-A STEM project called [CANSAT](https://www.esa.int/Education/CanSat/What_is_a_CanSat) that used Raspberry Pi Pico boards and LoRa to send telemetry to a ground station from sensors.
-A great project
+> A STEM project called [CANSAT](https://www.esa.int/Education/CanSat/What_is_a_CanSat) that used Raspberry Pi Pico boards and LoRa to send telemetry to a ground
+> station from sensors.
+A great project.